 When $l=0$, the domain consists of the principal disk with marked points $0,1,t$, and two bubble disks attached to the principal disk at points $1$ and $t$.
 The first bubble disk has marked points $0,1$ and a boundary puncture at $-1$, the second one has marked points at $0,-1$ and a boundary puncture at $1$.
 When $0<l<\infty$, the domain contains the same three disks, now disjoint from each other, plus two line segments of length $l$ connecting the bubble disks to the principal one along the boundary marked points at which the disks used to be attached to each other.
+(So far, the length is just a formal parameter associated with the domain, but soon it will become the length of the flowline corresponding to the segment.)
 When $l=\infty$, we replace each line segment by two rays $[0,+\infty)\sqcup (-\infty,0]$.